 6. Skipping Your Workouts

 The Problem: Although you may feel too tired to fit in a workout, regular exercise has been shown to improve your sleep quality and reduce feelings of sleepiness during the day.
-In fact, a 2017 review published in Advances in Preventive Medicine, concluded that exercise promoted increased sleep efficiency and duration regardless of the mode and intensity of activity, especially for middle-aged and elderly individuals, and those suffering from disease.
+In fact, a 2017 review published in Advances in Preventive Medicine, concluded that exercise promoted increased sleep efficiency and duration regardless of the mode and intensity of activity, especially for middle-aged and elderly individuals, and those who with diseases.

 The Fix: Consider upping your exercise to get a better night's sleep.
 The National Sleep Foundation's 2013 Sleep in America poll found that, regardless of exercise level, one-half of respondents reported that their sleep quality improved on days they exercised.